yanisoln/terminator/README.md

 </p>

 **Terminator** is the best computer use AI SDK.
-Record human workflows into compiled AI workflows, deploy (offline) automation at scale.
+Record human workflows, deploy at scale.
 It's designed to interact with native GUI applications on Windows using a Playwright-like API, like parsing a website.
 By leveraging OS-level accessibility APIs, Terminator is significantly faster and more reliable for AI agents than vision-based approaches, and can interact with background applications.

 > **⚠️ Experimental ⚠️:** Terminator is under active development.
 Expect bugs and breaking changes.
 Please report issues – we aim to fix them quickly!